Formatting

 Fenced Divs

-Fenced divs are normalized so that there is no blank line between the opening fence and the content and no space between the closing fence and the content.
+Fenced divs are normalized so that blank lines at the boundaries of the div body are stripped (no blank line after the opening fence or before the closing fence) and runs of blank lines inside the body collapse to a single separator, matching pandoc.
 Attributes are preserved and normalized.
 With nested divs, the inner div

 Input